itsvaibhavmishra/TWINKIE/README.md

 Time
 --------------

-    ->Just as TWINKIE what is the time now.
+    ->Just ask "TWINKIE what is the time now".
     ->TWINKIE will update you time according to 12hour system.

 Search Wiki